Friends-of-Monika/mas-selfharm/README.md

 ## 🌟 Features

-  * Dozens of new songs
+  * Dozens of new songs (and dialogues!)
   * A whole lot of urge relieving techniques
   * Sober streak tracking
-  * Medication reminders and weekly checkups
+  * Medication reminders
+  * Weekly checkups
+  * Self-harm information and awareness
+  * Diary/mood tracker feature
+  * Lots of new spritepacks and acs
+  * First-aid notions and guiding

 ## ✒️ Authors

-We had plenty of people working on and contributing to this submod!
+We've had plenty of people working on and contributing to this submod!
 Here's the maintained list of them — see [AUTHORS](AUTHORS.md) page.

 ## 💡 Contributing